 Boards must ensure that child care providers follow the attendance reporting and tracking procedures required by TWC, the Board or, if applicable, the Board’s child care contractor.

 Rule Reference: §809.92(b)(4)

+Boards must be aware that, pursuant to §809.95, only a parent or a designated sponsor may report a child’s attendance.
+However, in instances where a parent or sponsor is not performing drop-off or pick-up of the child (such as when the provider is transporting the child to or from school), the provider may record the appropriate check-in/check-out.
+The parent must record at least one daily check-in or check-out for the child to be counted as attending; however, the parent does not have to perform both check-in and check-out.

 Boards must ensure that providers are notified and agree with the requirements for attendance as described in F-500.

 F-204: Provider Charges to Parents